494 Visa (Skilled Employer Sponsored Regional)

 -

-Important: You must live and work only in regional areas throughout your 494 visa.
+You must live and work only in designated regional areas while holding the visa.

 You must: